tinmaunghtay/devops_assignment/README.md

 - Check firewall and ports to confirm only necessary ports are open.

 ### Section-3: CI/CD Techniques
+This section is for deploying 3 microservices using Jenkins at Cloud based services (e.g., ECS Fargate or EC2) or on-premises server (e.g., Kubernetes or similar) or VMs.

+#### Microservices to Deploy
+Code base for each microservice below should be avaiable on Github as App-1, App-2, App-3 repositories.
+Please note that these repo names will be used respectively.

+1. Microservice A (own repo) --> Assumption - Client
+2. Microservice B (own repo) --> Assumption - API Service
+3. Microservice C (own repo) --> Assumption - A Database

+#### Prerequisites
+1. Install AWS CLI on the Jenkins Machine.
+2. Jenkins to have Git integrated and authenticated properly.
+3. Assumption: Code repositories of all 3 microservices are housed in GitHub.
+Webhooks for each repo shall be created so that Jenkins can know when repository is updated.

+#### Steps to build, test and deploy microservices
+##### 1. Connect to Jenkins
+###### Create an access key
+Go to Amazon Console, then IAM, then Users, [your user], then Security credentials, and then Create Access Key.

+###### Use Access key in Jenkins to authenticate to AWS
+Go to Manage Jenkins, then Manage Credentials, then Jenkins Store, then Global Credentials (unrestricted), and Add Credentials.
+Fill in the respective fields such as kind, id, access key id, secret access key.
+Click OK to save.

+##### 2. Create repos on AWS ECR using the Jenkins pipeline via GitHub
+Go to the Jenkins Dashboard, then New Item.

+Give your pipeline a name and select the Pipeline item, then OK.

+Webhooks are created for each repo in Github. for example: http://[jenkins-url]/github-webhook-app-1

+Add jenkins pipelines files from section-3/pipelines/build-and-publish to the root level of repositories respectively.

+Remember to replace [ECR-Repository-id] for each microservices.

+##### 3. Clone, Build, Test and Push microservices

+Upload both .Jenkinfile and deployment yaml files from deploy-cluster directory into the root level of each repository.

+Setup Jenkins pipelines accordingly for each microservice.

+##### 3. Deploy to EKS Cluster for Each microservice

+If running manually, do the following: Otherwise, Jenkinsfile will take care of those.

+Run apply k8s command;
+kubectl apply -f deployment-cluster-app-1.yml kubectl apply -f deployment-cluster-app-2.yml kubectl apply -f deployment-cluster-app-3.yml

+Check commands:

+kubectl get all

+kubectl get pod — watch

+kubectl get service

 ### Section-4: Monitoring Techniques

+Default metrics such as requests can be used to display number of viewer requests coming to front-end website.
+If required, additional metrics such as Origin latency, error rates can be enabled to monitor total time spent when cloudfront receiving a request(s), number of error (for example: 401, 403, 502, etc).